-A seasoned alumna of LA Opera’s Domingo-Colburn-Stein Young Artist Program, Amanda Woodbury has been praised for her luxuriant coloratura and a transfixing dramatic presence.
+A seasoned alumna of LA Opera’s Domingo-Colburn-Stein Young Artist Program, Amanda Woodbury has been praised for her presence and luxuriant coloratura.
 With a voice that has been described as ‘bright, beautifully colored, and full of strength and passion,’ Ms. Woodbury has been garnering some attention in recent years.

-Last season she debuted her lively Juliette in the Metropolitan Opera’s new production of Roméo et Juliette.
-She then returned to commandeer the role of Konstanze in Die Entführung aus dem Serail at Dayton Opera before appearing as Pamina in Madison Opera’s production of Die Zauberflöte.
-She also made her international debut singing Ophelia’s mad scene from Hamlet by Thomas with Tokyo Metropolitan Symphony Orchestra.
+Last season she debuted her lively Juliette in the Metropolitan Opera’s new production of Roméo et Juliette before reprising the role of Konstanze in Die Entführung aus dem Serail at Dayton Opera.
+She then made an appearance as Pamina in Madison Opera’s production of Die Zauberflöte.
+That same season Ms. Woodbury made her international debut singing Ophelia’s mad scene from Hamlet by Thomas with Tokyo Metropolitan Symphony Orchestra.

 Other appearances with the Metropolitan Opera include Leïla in Les pêcheurs des perles (2016) and Tebaldo in Don Carlo (2015).
-During her time at the Met she has also covered Norina in Don Pasquale (2016) and Antonia in Les contes d’Hoffmann (2015).
+She has also covered Norina in Don Pasquale (2016) and Antonia in Les contes d’Hoffmann (2015) during her tenure.

 For her LA Philharmonic debut Ms. Woodbury sang the soprano solo in Beethoven’s Choral Fantasy with Gustav Dudamel.
 She was also featured in the Metropolitan Opera’s Rising Stars Concert Series throughout the 2015–2016 season, before joining the Aspen Music Festival to sing Carmina Burana that same year.

 This season Ms. Woodbury will be performing as the soprano soloist for Handel’s Messiah together with the Mormon Tabernacle Choir.
-This same season she has reprised her role as Micaëla in LA Opera’s Carmen before making her debut as Marguerite in Faust with Tulsa Opera.
-She has also delivered her Konstanze in Die Entführung aus dem Serail with both Des Moines Opera and Dayton Opera, and will be performing the same role later in the season with Madison Opera.
+She has also reprised her role as Micaëla in LA Opera’s Carmen before making her debut as Marguerite in Faust with Tulsa Opera.
+She then resumed her role as Konstanze in Die Entführung aus dem Serail with both Des Moines Opera and Dayton Opera, and will be performing the same role later in the season with Madison Opera.
 Other notable performances include Donna Anna in Mozart’s Don Giovanni with the Merola Opera Program (2014) and Lauretta in Gianni Schicchi at the Aspen Music Festival (2013).

 Ms. Woodbury completed her Master’s Degree in Vocal Performance at the University of Cincinnati College-Conservatory of Music in 2012, and received her Bachelor of Music degree at Indiana University.
 Roles during her tenure include Donna Anna in Don Giovanni, Madame Lidoine in Dialogues of the Carmelites, Countess in Le Nozze di Figaro, and First Lady in Die Zauberflöte.